vivianliang/humane-sort/README.md

 humane-sort
 ===========

-a more humane sort

-Sorts a list of strings from file or stdin according to ASCII value unless digit substrings are in question, in which case the numbers will be evaluated numerically.
+Sorts a list of strings from file or stdin in human-readable way instead of only by strict ASCII comparisons.

+For example:

 	a1.txt
 	a2.txt
+	...
 	a9.txt
 	a10.txt
-	a12.txt
+	a11.txt

+Rather than the generic ASCII sort which would result in:

+	a1.txt
+	a10.txt
+	a11.txt
+	a2.txt
+	...
+	a9.txt

+## Compilation

 To compile:

 	make all

+## Usage

 Read list of strings from file, sort, and print sorted list to stdout.
 Example: